meloniq/language-bar-flags/readme.txt

 3. Go to "Settings->Language Bar Flags" menu and fill settings.

 == Changelog ==

+= 1.0.6 =
+* Added Serbo-Croatian translation
+* Fixed display issues of bar on some themes
+* Minor code styling corrections

 = 1.0.5 =
 * Added option to change position of bar, top or bottom of page